-In the Janowice Chamber, several salt sculptures depict a passage from the legend of Princess Kinga (who later became the queen and saint of Poland) that alludes to the discovery of her engagement ring in the Wieliczka Salt Mines.
+In the Janowice Chamber, several salt sculptures depict a passage from the legend of Princess Kinga (who later became the queen and saint of Poland) that alludes to the finding of her engagement ring in the Wieliczka Salt Mines.

 This is a very important figure in the history of the country to whom the Chapel of St. Kinga was also dedicated, the most impressive of the entire tour.

-Chamber of Kazimierz or Casimir the Great
+Kazimierz or Casimir the Great Chamber

 In addition to a large bust in honor of the monarch, in this room you can see several machines that were used to transport salt as well as a horse-drawn waterwheel.